faaez/dashboard-docs/source/index.md

 Parameter | Sample Value | Description
 --------- | ------- | -----------
 attacker_name | "Pershing Square Capital" | The activist's name
-risk | 0.8 | a decimal value between 0.0 and 1.0, where 0.0 is low likelihood and 1.0 is high likelihood
+likelihood | 0.8 | a decimal value between 0.0 and 1.0, where 0.0 is low likelihood and 1.0 is high likelihood

 ##Get Social Sentiment